 Set up your Apple ID password and security information on Mac

-You use Password & Security preferences to change the security settings associated with your Apple ID.
+You use Apple ID Password & Security settings to change the security settings associated with your Apple ID.

-On your Mac, choose Apple menu > System Preferences, click Apple ID, then select Password & Security in the sidebar.
+On your Mac, choose Apple menu > System Settings, then click [your name] at the top of the sidebar.

-Two-Factor Authentication: Shows whether your Apple ID has two-factor authentication turned on.
+Two-Factor Authentication: Indicates if your Apple ID has two-factor authentication turned on.

-If two-factor authentication is on, and you need a verification code to sign in on another device or at iCloud.com, click Get Verification Code.
+If two-factor authentication is on and you need a verification code to sign in on another device or at iCloud.com, click Get a Verification Code.

 You can also turn two-factor authentication on and manage your trusted devices and phone numbers by signing in to your Apple ID account page.

-Trusted phone numbers: If two-factor authentication is on and you want to add trusted phone numbers, click Edit.
-Click the Add button , then enter your Mac login password when asked.
-Next type a phone number that can be used to verify your identity.
+Trusted phone numbers: If two-factor authentication is on and you want to add trusted phone numbers, click the Add button , then enter your Mac login password when asked.
+Next, type a phone number that can be used to verify your identity.
 Select whether you want to be reached by text or phone call, click Continue, then enter the verification code sent to the phone number you added.

 You must verify at least one trusted phone number when you enroll in two-factor authentication.
 You should also consider verifying other phone numbers you can access, such as a home phone, or a number used by a family member or close friend.
 Trusted phone numbers don’t automatically receive verification codes.
 If you temporarily can’t access your own devices, click or tap “Didn’t get a verification code?” on the new device, then choose one of your other trusted phone numbers to receive the verification code.

-Get a verification code: If two-factor authentication is on, and you need a verification code to sign in on another device or at iCloud.com, click Get a Verification Code to generate a code.
+Get a verification code: If two-factor authentication is on and you need a verification code to sign in on another device or at iCloud.com, click Get a Verification Code to generate a code.